arsenetar/dupeguru/README.rst

     pip install -r requirements-[osx|win].txt

 ([osx|win] depends, of course, on your platform.
 On other platforms, just use requirements.txt).

-You might have to compile PyObjC manually (see gotchas below).
-Sparkle and Advanced Installer, having nothing to do with Python, are also manual installs.
+Advanced Installer, having nothing to do with Python, needs to be installed manually.

 PyQt isn't in the requirements file either (there's no package uploaded on PyPI) and you also have to install it manually.

+If you use a virtualenv (which you should), you have to enable the "site-packages" option because dupeGuru will need the PyQt library which you'll have installed on your system.

 Prerequisite gotchas
 --------------------